Taxrates.info

 3. bring the top rate of 45% to apply from over $190,000 (instead of $200,000)

-See further: Prime MInister’s Media release 25 Jan 2024
+See further: Prime Minister’s Media release 25 Jan 2024

 The Medicare Levy exemption levels (for 2023-24) are also lifted.
 The individual exemption threshold moves to $26,000.

 The original stage 3 tax cuts were the subject of criticism because of the disproportionate benefit flowing to higher income earners, notwithstanding that the tax scale adjustments initiated from the 2018 year had provided reductions for lower and middle income earners.
+A Budget 2019 measure reduced the 32.5% rate to 30% from 1 July 2024 and increased the 19% income ceiling to $45,000 from 1 July 2022.
+Legislation is here.

 An illustration of this is evident when comparing tax on $50,000 which shows an increase of $1,500 ($6,467 minus $4,967) in the 2023 year due to the loss of the temporary Lower & Middle Income Offset.